HiredMark/JavaChallanges/README.md

 # JavaChallanges
-Here I carry out a number of challanges to get better, feel free to peak.
+Here I carry out a number of challanges to get better, feel free to peek.